wazuh/wazuh-documentation/source/user-manual/reference/unattended-installation.rst

 | **PASS**                           | API password.                                                                                                                                             |
 +------------------------------------+-----------------------------------------------------------------------------------------------------------------------------------------------------------+

-.. note:: To automate deployments in Windows you can use the parameters of its :doc:`installer<./installing-wazuh-agent/wazuh_agent_windows>`.
+.. note:: To automate deployments in Windows you can use the parameters of its :ref:`installer <wazuh_agent_windows>`.